 It reveals the spectator’s hunger to possess the image and the film’s refusal to deliver possession in any clean way.
 It becomes impossible not to feel that the camera is both adoring Karina and admitting its own limits before her.
 In that sense, the shot turns the heroine into a problem for cinema itself.
 The viewer can look, but cannot simply absorb.
 The gaze is activated and frustrated at the same time.

-The film, broken into twelve “tableaux,” spends a great deal of its time watching Karina watch and listen to others, and this structure matters because it turns the act of perception into the film’s real subject.
+The film, broken into twelve “tableaux,” spends much of its time watching Karina watch and listen to others, and this structure matters because it turns the act of perception into the film’s real subject.
 Nana is not only a woman moving through a hostile world.
 She is also a spectator inside the film, a body positioned in relation to images, voices, and sounds that are never fully under her control.

 Her one moment of apparent release is, of course, the film’s most famous scene: the viewing of Dreyer’s The Passion of Joan of Arc in the silent darkness of the theater, where she breaks into tears before Falconetti’s martyr face.
 This scene has become iconic not only because it is moving, but because it so perfectly folds one cinematic body into another.
 A woman in a film watches another woman in another film, and the spectator watching Vivre sa vie watches the whole layered arrangement of identification, projection, and emotional capture.